score-json/json/TSF/trustable/assertions/TA-Constraints.md

 * Are the constraints grounded in realistic expectations, backed by real-world examples?

-    **Answer**:  The constraints originate from S-CORE and the library itself.
+    **Answer**:  The constraints originate from S-CORE (e.g. AOU-04, AOU-05, AOU-07, AOU-21), the standard RFC-8259 (e.g. AOU-05, AOU-20, AOU-21) and the library nlohmann/json itself (AOU-06, AOU-20) in order to ensure that the expectations are met.

 * Do they effectively guide downstream consumers in expanding upon existing Statements?